 In 2006 Gonzalez founded the San Francisco Collage Collective with Robin Savinar and Albert Herter.
 “It is a loose-knit group of artists from a variety of disciplines and varying degrees of formal art training, who occasionally gather together to make collage and montage works.
 The primary idea is to democratize art by inviting anyone to participate.”
 (SF Collage Collective website).
 Gonzalez has worked with many artists in the collective including Gustavo Ramos Rivera, Theophilus Brown, and Glenna Putt.

-He has exhibited his paper collage art works at a number of venues in the San Francisco Bay Area since 2006 including: Johansson Projects, Soap Gallery (solo show), Adobe Books Backroom Gallery (solo show), Lincart, 111 Minna Street Gallery, Guerrero Gallery, a.Muse Gallery, Jack Fischer Gallery, Smith Andersen Editions, The Luggage Store, George Krevsky Gallery, B. Sakata Garo, and Triple Base Gallery among others.
+He has exhibited his paper collage art works at a number of venues in the San Francisco Bay Area since 2006 including: Johansson Projects, Soap Gallery (solo show), Adobe Books Backroom Gallery (solo show), Lincart, 111 Minna Street Gallery, Guerrero Gallery, a.Muse Gallery, Jack Fischer Gallery, Smith Andersen Editions, The Luggage Store, George Krevsky Gallery, B. Sakata Garo, Incline Gallery, and Triple Base Gallery among others.
+Since 2014 he has shown with Dolby Chadwick Gallery and had shows there in 2015 and 2018.

 Ava Jancar has said of Gonzalez’s collage work: “Gonzalez’s collages elevate detritus to a more revered status, acknowledging not only its aesthetic worth but also its historical and social implications.
 Just as in the unfinished walls of Adobe Books, there is an inherent beauty in these scraps of boxes and notes and bills that would otherwise have been discarded or overlooked.
 The textural quality of a dirtied receipt, the yellow crispness of a newspaper snippet, the gleam of a turquoise sliver of cardboard — the combination of all such items is nice.
 However, the act of placing these bits of so-called trash in jagged compositions is nothing new.
 The works bring to mind, most obviously, those of Dada artist Kurt Schwitters, whose collages, like Gonzalez’s, were created from materials culled from the city streets and daily life.
 As a rule, Schwitters’s art was apolitical, although each of his pieces couldn’t help but become a miniature capsule that preserved history as time elapsed.
 Similarly, Gonzalez’s collages capture a moment in San Francisco’s arts and culture scene, pointing to the trend of rough, street-inspired art.
 Unlike Schwitters’s, his work does not lack a political edge, and as the exhibit’s title, “Let Her Make a Speech for Me,” suggests, these collages are likely Gonzalez’s latest expressions of his interests.”
 (SF Bay Guardian, 11/21/07).